 AI in Business Operations: Tools and Software

-As AI becomes more popular, business management and operations software have evolved to offer more intelligent and adaptive solutions.
+As AI becomes more popular, business management and operations software has evolved to offer more intelligent and adaptive solutions.
 It's exciting to see how these tools can now handle complex tasks with greater efficiency and precision.

 Below are some of the most common categories of tools and software, with examples of leading vendors: